MEN'S NCAA CHAMPS

 Tennessee diving coach Dave Parrington, a successful athlete on both the collegiate and international levels, has translated that athletic excellence into a high degree of proficiency in the coaching ranks.
 Parrington has received countless honors on every level the diving community and is in his 27th season at UT in the 2016-17 school year.

 His wealth of experience and teaching ability was displayed in the successes of his athletes with divers excelling at the conference and national levels year in, year out.

 The Harare, Zimbabwe, native owns an impressive resume.
-The SEC coaches have voted Parrington the Men's Diving Coach of the Year seven times (1994, 1996, 1998, 1999, 2000, 2001, 2012) and the Women's Coach of the Year four times (1997, 2003, 2012, 2013).
-Since arriving on The Hill, Parrington has produced six NCAA champions and 34 SEC champions.
+The SEC coaches have voted Parrington the Men's Diving Coach of the Year nine times (1994, 1996, 1998, 1999, 2000, 2001, 2012, 2015, 2016) and the Women's Coach of the Year four times (1997, 2003, 2012, 2013).
+Since arriving on The Hill, Parrington has produced seven NCAA champions and 40 SEC champions.
 He has coached eight USA Diving national champions.
-Parrington and the UT divers have pieced together an impressive stretch over the last two seasons.

 The 2011-12 season was among Tennessee's best overall seasons in the diving well as the men swept all three diving events at the SEC Championships for the first time in program history.
 Ryan Helms won the 1-meter and 3-meter titles and freshman Mauricio Robles took the platform.
 Tori Lamp led the women all year and won her first SEC title in her signature event, the platform.
 Helms and Lamp were both voted the SEC Diver of the Year for the men and women.

 Lamp, Helms and former SEC champion Michael Wright competed in the 2012 USA Olympic Diving Trials.
 Lamp also qualified for the FINA Grand Prix diving series for Team USA during the summer months.